khawley/git-tutorial-gitbook/README.md

 This tutorial assumes a basic understanding of the command line.
 For a guide to command line basics, see my other tutorial [here](https://github.com/khawley/commandline_gitbook).

+To view this as a GitBook as it was intended, you can read it [here](https://www.gitbook.com/book/khawley/git-github-basics-tutorial/details)

 ## Commands Covered in this Tutorial

 - `git init`